nwtime/ntpwww/content/en/archives/4.2.8-series/parsedata.md

 direct DCF77 code input

-In Europe it is relatively easy/cheap the receive the german time code transmitter DCF77.
-The simplest version to process its signal is to feed the 100/200ms pulse of the demodulated AM signal via a level converter to an RS232 port at 50Baud. parse/clk_rawdcf.c holds all necessary decoding logic for the time code which is transmitted each minute for one minute.
+In Europe it is relatively easy/cheap to receive the German time code transmitter DCF77.
+The simplest version to process its signal is to feed the 100/200ms pulse of the demodulated AM signal via a level converter to an RS232 port at 50Baud. <code>parse/clk_rawdcf.c</code> holds all necessary decoding logic for the time code which is transmitted each minute for one minute.
 A bit of the time code is sent once a second.

 <pre>	The preferred tty setting is:
 		CFLAG           (B50|CS8|CREAD|CLOCAL)